I was excited to take a road trip from San Francisco to San Diego, driving down the famous Pacific Coast Highway from over two days.

 Our second and final full day in San Diego was more relaxed.
 We drove around the city and got a feel for it before driving to the Mexican border to wave at Mexico.
 Tijuana is not the safest place for tourists or their vehicles and crossing the border was not advised.

-Of all the cities I have visited in the States at this stage I see San Diego as the most livable for me.
+Of all the cities I have visited in the States at this stage I see San Diego as the most liveable for me.